Hyundai Motor America

-Hyundai Motor America is a wholly owned subsidiary of Hyundai Motor Company.
+Hyundai Motor America, doing business as Hyundai Motor North America is the operating subsidiary that oversees all operations of Hyundai Motor Company in Canada, Mexico, and the United States.
 Along with Hyundai's USA manufacturing plant in Montgomery, Alabama called Hyundai Motor Manufacturing Alabama, Hyundai has total of 19 manufacturing plants globally.
+It has a plant in Ellabell, Georgia, which it is currently expanding.
+Its operations include research and development, manufacturing, sales, marketing, after sales and corporate functions, which are controlled by HMA but sometimes executed by other subsidiaries and holding companies.
+The company is headquartered in Fountain Valley, California.

 History

 Hyundai Motor America began selling cars in the United States on 20 February 1986, with a single model, the Hyundai Excel, which was offered in a variety of trims and body styles.
 That year, Hyundai set a record of selling the most automobiles in its first year of business in the United States compared to any other car brand; total sales in 1986 were 168,882.

 Initially well received, the Excel's faults soon became apparent; cost-cutting measures caused reliability to suffer.
 With an increasingly poor reputation for quality, Hyundai sales plummeted, and many dealerships either earned their profits on repairs or abandoned the product.
 At one point, Hyundai became the butt of many jokes (i.e. Hyundai stands for "Hope you understand nothing's driveable and inexpensive") and even made David Letterman's Top Ten Hilarious Mischief Night Pranks to Play in Space: No.8 – Paste a "Hyundai" logo on the main control panel.

 In response, Hyundai began investing heavily in the quality, design, manufacturing, and long-term research of its vehicles.
 It added free maintenance for the first 2 years or 24,000 miles for all its new cars sold, starting with the 1992 model year.
 It also added a 10-year or 100000 mi powertrain warranty (known as the Hyundai Advantage) to its vehicles sold in the United States.
 By 2004, sales had dramatically increased, and the reputation of Hyundai cars improved.
 In 2004, Hyundai tied with Honda for initial brand quality in a survey/study from J.D.
 Power and Associates, for having 102 problems per 1000 vehicles.
 This made Hyundai second in the industry, only behind Toyota, for initial vehicle quality.
 The company continued this tradition by placing third overall in J.D.
 Power's 2006 Initial Quality Survey, behind only Porsche and Lexus.
 Hyundai is ranked number 4 in World's Most Admired Companies under the motor vehicles section of CNN, after BMW (Bayerische Motoren Werke), Volkswagen and Daimler in 2011.